puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 (To exit out of the file, use the command `control-x` in nano, or `:q!` in vim.)

-If you're not used to reading code, this might seem like a lot of detail.
-We'll give you a quick overview so the concepts will be more familiar when encounter them later on, but don't worry about getting it all right away.
+Don't worry about understanding each detail of the syntax just yet.
+For now, we'll just give you a quick overview so the concepts won't be totally new when you encounter them later on.

+#### Class Title and Parameters:

 {% highlight puppet %}
 class lvmguide (